microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ![Architecture reminder](./assets/architecture.png)

-The APIM is used as a facade for all your APIs (in this case you only have one), in the next section you will discover how to add a cache on your APIs using the APIM and Azure Managed Redis.
+APIM is used as a facade for all your APIs (in this case you only have one), in the next section you will discover how to add a cache on your APIs using the APIM and Azure Managed Redis.

 ## Disabling cache in your API